jamsinclair/opifancontrol/README.md

 ![Pins to connect fan to on the Orange 5 Plus board](/images/opi5plus-setup.png)

-## Software Installation
+## Software Installation & Updates

 ### Prerequisites

 Installed the [wiringOP](https://github.com/orangepi-xunlong/wiringOP) library.
 Check the [installation instructions](https://github.com/orangepi-xunlong/wiringOP#how-to-download-wiringop).

-### Install via script
+### Install or Update via script

-Run the following command to install the fan controller:
+Run the following command to install or update the fan controller:

 ```bash
 # Run again with sudo if you get permission errors